Château de Falaise: History

 In about 1207, after having conquered Normandy, Philip II Augustus ordered the building of a new cylindrical keep.
 It was later named the Talbot Tower (Tour Talbot) after the English commander responsible for its repair during the Hundred Years' War.
 It is a tall round tower, a similar design to the towers built at Gisors and the medieval Louvre.

 Possession of the castle changed hands several times during the Hundred Years' War.

+In 1424, the constable of the Castle of "Faleys" was recorded as John Walkare, son of Robert Walker of Bedale.

 The castle was deserted during the 17th century.